Day camp with Half Day option

 - – Mon – Fri: 1:00pm – 4:00pm

-- Full Day campers please pack lunch each day.
+- Full Day campers should bring a lunch with them each day.

 - Check-in is between 8:45 am – 9:00 am daily for Full Day and Half Day AM campers